emiliasato/ecommerce-analysis/README.md

 <img src='img/breakdown.png' width='700'>

-**It is essential to identify the key factors contributing to low review scores, as these factors subsequently lead to increased reputation costs.**
+**👉It is essential to identify the key factors contributing to low review scores, as these factors subsequently lead to increased reputation costs.**

 <div id="Feature_Engineering">